Max Elder

 Max Elder is a strategist and entrepreneur with over a decade of experience advancing food system innovations across both the public and private sectors.

-As Chief Executive Officer of FSI, Max leads a philanthropic impact platform that invests in research, market development, and ecosystem-building initiatives designed to accelerate the transition toward sustainable proteins—one of the most powerful opportunities to reduce the environmental footprint of the global food system.
+As CEO of FSI, Max leads a philanthropic impact platform that invests in research, market development, and ecosystem-building initiatives designed to accelerate the transition toward sustainable proteins.

 Earlier in his career, Max was a Research Director at the Institute for the Future, the world’s leading futures-thinking organization, where he co-led the Food Futures Lab and advised global institutions on long-term transformations in agrifood systems.